alexandre-touret/alexandre-touret.github.io/content/posts/rest-api-versioning.en.md

 * On every service or on every set of services?
 * Directly in the code managed by different packages.

-Usually, I prefer manage it on the gateway side and don't bother with URL management on every backend?
+Usually, I prefer manage it on the gateway side and don't bother with URL management on every backend.
 It could avoid maintenance on both code and tests for every release.
 However, you can't have this approach on monolithic applications (see below).